edwardmontilla/File-Organizer/README.md

 - Ver 1: Simple moving of files to one folder.
 - Ver 2: Separates files depending on the extension and moves them to their own category of folder.
-- Ver 3: Concise and streamlined version of the script for better readability and simplicity.
+- Ver 3 (Best): Concise and streamlined version of the script for better readability and simplicity.